integerndegwa/CollegeManagement/README.md

 -Download and Install XAMPP or WAMPP Server
 -Download and Install Microsoft SQL Workbench
 -Start XAMPP or WAMPP and MySQL Workbench
--Run the SQL Query for creating the College Database -Create a folder called CollegeManagement in your source/repos folder -Paste the files in this repository inside that folder -Open Visual Studio 2022
+-Copy the code inside the create database query file and run the SQL Query for creating the College Database on MySQL Workbench
+-Create a folder called CollegeManagement in your source/repos folder -Paste the files in this repository inside that folder -Open Visual Studio 2022